scala-steward/akka-persistence-spanner/docs/src/main/paradox/overview.md

 # Overview

-The Akka Persistence Spanner plugin
+The Akka Persistence Spanner  plugin allows for using Google Spanner as a backend for Akka Persistence.

+The current version does not support PersistentQuery but future ones will.

+It interacts with Google Spanner asynchronously via [Akka gRPC](https://doc.akka.io/docs/akka-grpc/current/index.html).

+@@@ warning

+The project is currently under development and there are no guarantees for binary compatibility and the schema may change.

+@@@

 ## Project Info